Ten Thousand Villages Fair Trade Sale

 When Bella arrived at Biborton, she met Papri, the manager and sat down for a job interview.
 After a bit of small talk, Papri said she had three questions for Bella: Can you read and write?
 Have you ever had a paying job?
 If times get tough, do you have relatives or friends who will let you move in until times get better?
 Bella answered no to all of the questions.
 She had never attended school and couldn’t even write her own name.
 When her signature was required she put down her thumb print.
 To Bella’s great surprise, Papri reached out her hand and told Bella that she could start working at Biborton that same day.
 Her son, Shodesh, was taken to the onsite day care center and Bella started training in making handmade paper.
 Bella started working at Biborton in 1996 when her son, Shodesh, was only two years old.

 Today, she heads a work group that produces finished products like notebooks, journals and decorative paper boxes that are sold to Ten Thousand Villages and many other Biborton customers around the world.
 Bella, has learned to read and write at the Biborton after-work education program.
 Bella also took advantage of the savings and loan program at Biborton and was able to buy a small plot of land and build a new house for herself and Shodesh.
 Probably the biggest sign of success for Bella is that Shodesh has graduated from high school, completed an electrician apprenticeship and now owns his own small electrician business in Agailjhara.
 Ten Thousand Villages works with artisans who would otherwise be unemployed, or underemployed.
 We create opportunities for artisans in developing countries to earn an income by bringing their products and stories to our markets in North America.
+Market trading methods can help fine tune methods, save costs and add profits.

 This income helps pay for food, education, health care, and housing.
 Ten Thousand Villages works with over 120 different artisans groups from more than 30 countries across the globe.
 “By holding this sale, we’re giving customers in Kentville, NS a chance to buy unique products while helping people in developing countries to meet basic needs for themselves and their family.
 Together we are making a difference,” says Kim O’Connor, sale organizer.